Systems engineering: Scope

 The principles of systems engineering – holism, emergent behavior, boundary, et al. – can be applied to any system, complex or otherwise, provided systems thinking is employed at all levels.
-Besides defense and aerospace, many information and technology based companies, software development firms, and industries in the field of electronics & communications require systems engineers as part of their team.
+Besides defense and aerospace, many information and technology-based companies, software development firms, and industries in the field of electronics & communications require systems engineers as part of their team.

-An analysis by the INCOSE Systems Engineering center of excellence (SECOE) indicates that optimal effort spent on systems engineering is about 15–20% of the total project effort.
-At the same time, studies have shown that systems engineering essentially leads to reduction in costs among other benefits.
+An analysis by the INCOSE Systems Engineering Center of Excellence (SECOE) indicates that optimal effort spent on systems engineering is about 15–20% of the total project effort.
+At the same time, studies have shown that systems engineering essentially leads to a reduction in costs among other benefits.
 However, no quantitative survey at a larger scale encompassing a wide variety of industries has been conducted until recently.
 Such studies are underway to determine the effectiveness and quantify the benefits of systems engineering.

 Systems engineering encourages the use of modeling and simulation to validate assumptions or theories on systems and the interactions within them.

 Use of methods that allow early detection of possible failures, in safety engineering, are integrated into the design process.
 At the same time, decisions made at the beginning of a project whose consequences are not clearly understood can have enormous implications later in the life of a system, and it is the task of the modern systems engineer to explore these issues and make critical decisions.
 No method guarantees today's decisions will still be valid when a system goes into service years or decades after first conceived.
 However, there are techniques that support the process of systems engineering.
 Examples include soft systems methodology, Jay Wright Forrester's System dynamics method, and the Unified Modeling Language (UML)—all currently being explored, evaluated, and developed to support the engineering decision process.